bolatogluyapi/agency-jekyll-theme/_portfolio/project2 copy.md

 ---
 caption: #what displays in the portfolio grid:
   title: Pileli (Akordiyon) Sineklik
-  subtitle: Tokat / Tüm Pencereler
+  subtitle: Tokat / Yeşilırmak Evleri
   thumbnail: https://i.pinimg.com/1200x/b3/63/67/b36367c329cb20018914c626602d357a.jpg

 #what displays when the item is clicked: